Head of local state administration: Origin and overview

-The position derived from the institute of presidential representatives that was introduced during the presidency of Leonid Kravchuk in 1992.
+The position derived from the Institute of Presidential Representatives that was introduced during the presidency of Leonid Kravchuk in 1992.
 After the resignation of Leonid Kravchuk as the President of Ukraine in 1993, most of presidential representatives positions in regions were discontinued and their functions were performed by chairmen of executive committee in each regional council.
-In the Autonomous Republic of Crimea, which during dissolution of the Soviet Union was transformed from Crimean Oblast to Crimean ASSR, also changed its regional (oblast) executive committee into Council of Ministers of the Crimean ASSR.
+The Autonomous Republic of Crimea, which during dissolution of the Soviet Union was transformed from Crimean Oblast to Crimean ASSR, also changed its regional (oblast) executive committee into Council of Ministers of the Crimean ASSR.
 The chief of Crimean regional executive committee became the chairman of the Council of Ministers of the Crimean ASSR.
-Introduction of the institute of presidential representatives in Crimea in early 1990s was blocked due to situation in Crimea when the Russian Federation failed to take full control over the peninsula.
+The introduction of the Institute of Presidential Representatives in Crimea in the early 1990s was blocked due to the situation in Crimea when the Russian Federation failed to take full control over the peninsula.

-Earlier before fall of the Soviet Union, chairmen of executive committee, that existed since the establishment of the Soviet regime in Ukraine, were completely overshadowed by the first secretaries and party offices of regional committees of the Communist Party of Ukraine which was a constituent part of the Communist Party of the Soviet Union due to the leading role of the Party in the Soviet Union.
-Previously, there existed chairman of executive committee (ispolkom) at governorate (province) level, raion (district) level, okruha (district) level, and oblast (province) level.
+Earlier before fall of the Soviet Union, chairmen of the executive committee, that existed since the establishment of the Soviet regime in Ukraine, were completely overshadowed by the first secretaries and party offices of regional committees of the Communist Party of Ukraine which was a constituent part of the Communist Party of the Soviet Union due to the leading role of the Party in the Soviet Union.
+Previously, there existed a chairman of the executive committee (ispolkom) at the governorate (province) level, raion (district) level, okruh (district) level, and oblast (province) level.

-Beside the local state administration all local (regional, district, city) councils have their own executive committees.
+Besides the local state administration, all local (regional, district, city) councils have their executive committees.

 There are two offices of a head of city-state administration one for Kyiv and another for Sevastopol.
 The head of Kyiv City State Administration (governor) usually is served by the Kyiv city mayor elected by the popular vote.
-The head of Sevastopol City State Administration (governor) is appointed by the president on petition of the prime minister.
+The Chairperson of the Sevastopol City State Administration (governor) is appointed by the president on petition of the prime minister.
 Sevastopol is the only city in Ukraine that does not have a mayoral position.

-Due to the 2014 annexation of Crimea by the Russian Federation the post of the head of Sevastopol City State Administration is currently suspended, while the Presidential representative in Crimea continues to function in the continental Ukraine along with other Crimean office of executive power.
+Due to the 2014 annexation of Crimea by the Russian Federation the post of the head of Sevastopol City State Administration is currently suspended, while the Presidential representative in Crimea continues to function in mainland Ukraine along with other Crimean offices of executive power.

 Appointment and termination

 The chiefs of local state administrations are appointed by the President of Ukraine with the recommendation from the Prime Minister of Ukraine.
-The role and powers of the position are defined in the Chapter 2 (Articles 8 - 12) of the Law of Ukraine "On Local State Administration" (Law № 586-XIV, parliament, April 9, 1999).
-Candidates on the position of the chief of district state administration are recommended to the Prime Minister of Ukraine by the chiefs of the respected regional state administrations.
+The role and powers of the position are defined in Chapter 2 (Articles 8 - 12) of the Law of Ukraine "On Local State Administration" (Law № 586-XIV, parliament, April 9, 1999).
+Candidates for the position of the chief of district state administration are recommended to the Prime Minister of Ukraine by the chiefs of the respected regional state administrations.